-Building a website is one of the greatest experiences.
+Building an industrial website is one of the greatest experiences.
 It is a convergence of creativity, technology, and service.
 So congratulations on embarking on the journey.
 Below is a very high level look at the 3 major steps.
 If you have questions, please let me know.

 Before you start building you need a plan and a goal in mind.
 Are you building an informational site, blog, ecommerce, or web software?

 Grab a piece of paper and pencil and begin sketching out your homepage.
 What does it look like?
 What does it do?
 What information will be there?

 Now think of the architecture or the outline of your site.
 How many pages will it have?
 How will the pages be organized.